Ellestir/AutoREBA/Documentation/Multimodal_Feedback.md

   - 4-7: "Medium risk, further investigation, change soon"
   - 8-10: "High risk, investigate and implement change"
   - 11-15: "Very high risk, implement change"
-- **REBA-Number**: Visual cues that modulate in size and hue based on the posture's calibre, furnishing deeper posture insights.
+- **REBA-Number**: Depending on the REBA score, the number will change in size and color, providing an additional layer of visual feedback.
 #### 3- SELF-ASSESSMENT MANIKIN (SAM):
-- SAM, a non-verbal rating system, plays a crucial role in our feedback mechanism.
+- **Function**: SAM is a pivotal aspect of the feedback system, acting as a non-verbal rating system.
-- **Why SAM?**: SAM presents an intuitive mode to pictorially portray posture quality.
-By leveraging universally understood facial illustrations, SAM's feedback transcends linguistic confines, rendering it accessible to a broader spectrum of users.
+- **Rationale behind SAM**: Using universally comprehended facial expressions, SAM provides a language-agnostic approach to feedback.
+It conveys posture quality through facial expressions, making it accessible to a wide audience.
-- **Why SVGs with SAM?**: SAM employs SVG images to ensure pristine image quality, irrespective of scaling, offering users sharp and clear feedback visuals. his accentuates the feedback's effectiveness and user comprehension.
+- **Use of SVGs**: SAM employs SVG images, ensuring that the feedback retains impeccable quality regardless of scaling or screen resolution.
-- **Visual Representation**: SAM adopts images of figures (manikins) over words to convey emotions.
+- **Visual Representation**: Instead of words, SAM uses figures (manikins) to depict emotions, making it easier to understand and more engaging.
-- **Faces Spectrum**: SAM spans five distinct faces delineating emotions from very negative to very positive.
-These faces signify levels 1 through 5, elucidating varied emotional feedback.
+- **Faces Spectrum**: SAM encapsulates a spectrum of five unique faces, portraying emotions from very negative to very positive.
+Each face is associated with levels 1 through 5, providing clear emotional feedback based on the REBA score.
-- **Application in AutoREBA**: AM endows users with intuitive feedback concerning their posture, thus enhancing their posture cognizance.
+- **Integration in AutoREBA**: In the context of AutoREBA, SAM offers users an intuitive feedback mechanism regarding their posture, aiding in self-awareness and posture correction.
 #### 4- Extra-Image:
-- Users can seamlessly embed their personal images, infusing a bespoke touch to the feedback process.
+- **Customization**: This feature allows users to integrate their images, allowing for a personalized feedback experience.
+It’s a way of infusing individuality into the feedback mechanism.

 ### Configuration & Usage:
 After adding the "RebaBar" and "VisualFeedback" scripts to a GameObject in Unity, it's crucial to provide the necessary references in the Unity Editor.